Skip to content

 Note

-• Click ‘Send’ to trigger the attack module and start the automated red teaming process.
-Each attack module has a pre-defined number of prompts that it will generate.
-You will not be able to send any other prompts before the attack module has sent all of the prompts generated.
+You will not be able to send any other prompts before the attack module sends all of the prompts generated.

 Start Automated Red Teaming Process

-Prompt templates are predefined text structures that guide the formatting and contextualisation of the prompt sent to the AI system being tested.
+Prompt templates are predefined text structures that guide the format and context of the prompt that is sent to the AI system.
 Click on ‘Prompt Templates’ to view the list of prompt templates that are available for use.

 List of Prompt Templates